 Catherine Fordham is a New York-based writer + director.
 Her short films, Trapped Girl (2014), and Consommé (2015) have screened at festivals in the US, Canada, Europe, and Tel Aviv and have been featured in the Huffington Post and The Hollywood Reporter.
 Consommé is now streaming on AMC’s horror site, Shudder.
 She directed and co-produced the first four episodes of the award winning web series, Best Thing You’ll Ever Do, now streaming on Amazon Prime and Seed and Spark.

 A member of Cinefemme, a bi-coastal filmmaking collective, Catherine attended Werner Herzog's Rogue Film School in Munich, Germany in 2016.
-She is currently developing Wild Cry Ha, a thriller feature film.
-Catherine created Top Salt Studio to produce her own work, and that of her talented friends.
+She is currently developing Wild Cry Ha, a vigilante thriller feature film set in New Mexico and Mexico.

 Monica West is a writer, producer and actor based in Northern California.
 Her digital series, Best Thing You’ll Ever Do — about a blossoming entrepreneur facing her late 30s and "the baby question” — is currently being funded on Kickstarter.
 More at bestthingseries.com.